bonellilab/SummArIzeR/README.md

 <img src="examples/hexlogo.svg" alt="Network plot" align  = "right" width="150"/>

 `SummArIzeR` is an R package, that allows an easy use of EnrichR to compare enrichment results from multiple databases of multiple conditons.
-It results in a clustering of enriched terms and enables the annotation of these terms by creating a promt for large language models such as gpt4.
-Results can be vizualised in a Heatmap.
+It results in a clustering of enriched terms and enables the annotation of these clusters by creating a promt for large language models (LLMs) such as ChatGPT.
+Results can be vizualised as a heatmap or bubbleplot.

 <br/>
 <br/>

 ## Features

-- Perform enrichment analysis using `enrichR`.
+- Performs enrichment analysis using `enrichR`.
 - Allows analysis of multiple conditions and seperate analysis of up-and downregulated genes.
-- Filter terms by p-value and gene thresholds.
+- Filters terms by p-value and gene thresholds.
-- Calculate similarities of results terms based on included genes.
+- Calculates similarities of results terms based on included genes.
-- Cluster terms using random walk algorithm.
+- Clusters terms using random walk algorithm.
-- Generates a prompt for a LLM to summarized cluster annotations
+- Generates a prompt for a LLM to perform cluster annotations.
-- Allows easy heatmap visualization
+- Allows easy heatmap and bubbleplot visualization.

 ## Installation